 It’s always easier to start with a foot in the door.
 If you can get a job where you already know someone—or one where you’ll be able to meet new people in your field, you’ll be that much further along in the rest of your job hunting.

-Consider: The Made In NY PA Training Program.
+Consider: The Made In NY Production Assistant Training Program.
 Their mission?
 “Provide unemployed and low-income New York City residents with training and placement into entry-level positions in film and television production.”

 Consider: TakeLessons—want to keep your voice intact and in tune between auditions?
 You’ll get weekly practice setting up as a teacher for both in-person and online sessions.